Fine-Tuning Groups for Phased Deployments in Intune

 Can we improve upon our attempts to control the deployment of updates, new policies, and updated applications across our managed Intune devices once again?

-Now we’re no stranger to using Dynamic Security groups in Entra to split our device estate in suitable phased collections, having touched upon the subject a few times already, but we may as well flog this horse for all it’s worth.
+Now we’re no stranger to using Dynamic Security groups in Entra to split our device estate in phased collections, having touched upon the subject a, few, times, already, but we may as well flog this horse for all it’s worth and see if we can improve upon our existing logic.

 Broad Phasing

-As there are sixteen potential characters (I counted for you) this GUID can start with, each one of these should in theory equal 6.25% of all devices.
+As there are sixteen potential characters (I counted for you) this GUID can start with (a-f, 0-9), each one of these should in theory equal 6.25% of all devices.
 You can then use this to create some bulky looking dynamic groups to split your device estate into chunks.

 Sample Groups

-Now these phases might work for you, and you might want to use the smallest percentage as a pilot or test group…but ~6% of 10000 is 600 devices (quick maths) which isn’t that small a test or pilot.
+Now these multiples of 6.25 phase groups might work for you, and you might want to use the smallest percentage as a pilot or test group…but ~6% of 10000 is 600 devices (quick maths) which isn’t that small a test or pilot.

-Can we use the same approach with Entra groups to create fine-tuned deployment groups?
+Can we use a similar approach using Entra groups to create fine-tuned deployment groups?

-So now instead of blocking devices in chunks of 6% we can group them in roughly 0.5%.
+So now instead of grouping devices in blocks of 6% we can group them in roughly 0.4% chunks.
 Yeah I think that might be granular enough 😅.

 Calculating Group Membership